The Troubles: 1980s

 In September 1989, the IRA used a time bomb to attack the Royal Marine Depot, Deal in Kent, killing 11 bandsmen.

 Towards the end of the decade, the British Army tried to soften its public appearance to residents in communities such as Derry in order to improve relations between the local community and the military.
 Soldiers were told not to use the telescopic sights on their rifles to scan the streets, as civilians believed they were being aimed at.
 Soldiers were also encouraged to wear berets when manning checkpoints (and later other situations) rather than helmets, which were perceived as militaristic and hostile.
-The system of complaints was overhauled – if civilians believed they were being harassed or abused by soldiers in the streets or during searches and made a complaint, they would never find out what action (if any) was taken.
+The system of complaints was overhauled – previously, if civilians believed they were being harassed or abused by soldiers in the streets or during searches and made a complaint, they would never find out what action (if any) was taken.
 The new regulations required an officer to visit the complainants house to inform them of the outcome of their complaint.

-In the 1980s, loyalist paramilitary groups, including the Ulster Volunteer Force, the Ulster Defence Association and Ulster Resistance, imported arms and explosives from South Africa.
-The weapons obtained were divided between the UDA, the UVF and Ulster Resistance, although some of the weaponry (such as rocket-propelled grenades) were hardly used.
+In the 1980s, loyalist paramilitary groups—the Ulster Volunteer Force, the Ulster Defence Association, and Ulster Resistance—imported arms and explosives from South Africa.
+The weapons obtained were divided between the groups, although some of the weaponry (such as rocket-propelled grenades) were hardly used.
 In 1987, the Irish People's Liberation Organisation (IPLO), a breakaway faction of the INLA, engaged in a bloody feud against the INLA which weakened the INLA's presence in some areas.
-By 1992, the IPLO was destroyed by the Provisionals for its involvement in drug dealing thus ending the feud.
+By 1992, the IPLO was destroyed by the Provisionals for its involvement in drug dealing, thus ending the feud.